 Your cornea may swell after eye surgery, injury, infection or inflammation.
 This is called corneal edema.
-It also occurs from some eye diseases or from overuse of contact lenses.
+It also occurs from some eye diseases.
 Because the cornea helps transmit and focus light as it enters your eye, this condition can affect your vision.

 What are the Symptoms?

 If you have corneal edema, you may notice one or more of the following symptoms:

 - Blurriness or distorted sight